abhinavg916/abhinavg916/README.md

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=abhinavg916" alt="abhinavg916" /></a> </p> -->

-I am actively looking out for newer job opportunities and challenges to work upon where I can contribute my expertise, learn from talented professionals, and be part of a team dedicated to creating cutting-edge software solutions.
+I am actively looking out for newer job opportunities and challenges to work on where I can contribute my expertise, learn from talented professionals, and be part of a team dedicated to creating cutting-edge software solutions.

 - Portfolio Website - [www.abhinavdhiman.com]()
 - Resume - [Abhinav_Frontend_(2+YoE)_Resume]()